OWASP/www-project-threat-dragon/docs-2/development/testing/e2e.md

 ### BrowserStack test:e2e-smokes

-The e2e pipeline Browserstack smoke tests rely on the demo server running at `https://www.threatdragon.com/` and the scripts use command `npm run test:e2e-smokes`.
+The e2e pipeline BrowserStack smoke tests rely on the demo server running at `https://www.threatdragon.com/` and the scripts use command `npm run test:e2e-smokes`.
 Test and debug these pipelines using github rather than from the local command line.

-The browserstack configuration file is `browserstack.smokes.json` which uses cypress configuration file `e2e.smokes.config.js` and the suite of tests is loaded from `tests/e2e/specs/smokes`.
+The BrowserStack configuration file is `browserstack.smokes.json` which uses cypress configuration file `e2e.smokes.config.js` and the suite of tests is loaded from `tests/e2e/specs/smokes`.